farazAhmed03/farazAhmed03/README.md

 ## 🚀 About Me

-I am a Computer Science graduate focused on building my career as a **Cloud DevOps Engineer**.
+I am a Computer Science graduate focused on building my career as a **DevOps Engineer**.

 I have a background in backend development and full-stack web applications, with hands-on experience in **Node.js, Express.js, MongoDB, REST APIs, Docker, Linux, AWS, Kubernetes, and basic CI/CD**.